alex-wyc/APCSFinalProject/README.md

 * Specifications are for the weak and timid!
 * You question the worthiness of my code?
 I should kill you where you stand!
 * Indentation?
 I will show you how to indent when I indent your skull!
 * What is this talk of release?
-Klingons do not <em>release software<em>.
+Klingons do not <em>release software</em>.
 Our software <em>ESCAPES</em>, leaving a bloody trail of designers and quality assurance people in its wake.
 * Klingon function calls do not have parameters--they have arguments--and they ALWAYS WIN THEM.
 * Debugging?
 Klingons do not debug.
 Our software does not coddle the weak.
 * A True Klingon Warrior does not comment in his code!